What Is a C-Section?

 - labor stops or isn't moving as it should (and medicines aren't helping)

 - the placenta separates from the uterine wall too soon (called placental abruption)

 - the umbilical cord becomes pinched (which could affect the baby's oxygen supply) or enters the birth canal before the baby (called umbilical cord prolapse)

 - the baby is in fetal distress — certain changes in the baby's heart rate may mean that the baby is not getting enough oxygen

 - the baby's head or entire body is too big to fit through the birth canal

-Of course, each woman's pregnancy and delivery is different.
 If your doctor has recommended a C-section and it's not an emergency, you can ask for a second opinion.
-In the end, you most often need to rely on the judgment of the doctors.
+In the end, though, it's best to rely on the judgment of the doctors.